-INEOS commissioned the National Physical Laboratory (NPL) to monitor the ambient air hydrocarbon levels at 12 locations on the Forth Estuary coastline during 2022 (1st January 2022 to 31st December 2022).
-Nine locations on the Estuary North shore between North Queensferry and West Wemyss (including 4 locations between Dalgety Bay and Burntisland) were used, and 3 locations on the Estuary South shore between South Queensferry and Whitehouse Point were used.
-Benzene monitoring is presented for INEOS Hound Point in the annual monitoring report for 2022.8
+INEOS commissioned the National Physical Laboratory (NPL) to monitor the ambient air hydrocarbon levels at 12 locations on the Forth Estuary coastline during 2023 (30th December 2022 to 29th December 2023).
+Twelve locations on both shores of the Forth Valley between Edinburgh and West Wemyss were used.
+Benzene monitoring is presented for INEOS Hound Point in the annual monitoring report for 2023.10

-The ambient air samples were collected over 2-week periods using passive diffusion tubes.
+The ambient air samples were collected over two-week periods using passive diffusion tubes.
 These samples were analysed for iso-butane, n-butane, iso-pentane, n-pentane, n-hexane, n-heptane, benzene, toluene, xylene and total hydrocarbons (C4-C10).
 These hydrocarbons may be emitted from a variety of sources around the Forth Estuary including INEOS operations at Hound Point Terminal, road traffic, and other industrial sites such as the operations of ExxonMobil and Shell at Mossmorran and Braefoot Bay.
 Monitored concentrations of propane, n-butane, iso-butane, n-pentane, hexane, heptane, octane, nonane, decane, propylene, toluene, o-xylene, m & p-xylene, styrene and total C4 to C10 hydrocarbons are measured by NPL as part of INEOS's annual reporting requirements at Grangemouth and Hound Point.